javrasya/django-river/README.rst

 initial state** which is in a transition as destination state but no source state to make ``django-river`` find it on object creation.

-Approvement Meta:
+Proceeding Meta:
 ~~~~~~~~~~~~~~~~~

-These are approvement meta of transitions that describes which user
+These are proceeding meta of transitions that describes which user
-permission or user group will be allowed to approve the transition.
+permission or user group will be allowed to proceed the transition.
-These are kind of template for approvements will be created for each
+These are kind of template for proceedings will be created for each
 object.
 An order can also be given here for the transition.
 This means,
-If you want to order approvement for a transition, you can define it.
+If you want to order proceeding for a transition, you can define it.
 Assume **s1** and **s2** are our states and there is a transition
-defined between them and we have two approvement meta on this
+defined between them and we have two proceeding meta on this
 transition.
 They shall be for\ **permission1** and **permission2**.
 If
-you want object is on approval first **permission1** and after it is
+you want object available for proceeding; first **permission1** and after it is
-approved by permission1, then it is on approval the second permission
+proceeded by permission1, then it is on approval the second permission
 which is **permission2**, you can do it with ``djang-river`` by defining
 order in this model.

-Approvement:
+Proceeding:
 ~~~~~~~~~~~~

-There are state machines paths which is needed to be approved for every particular object.
-Approvements are generated on your model object creation by using ``approvement meta``.
+There are state machines paths which is needed to be proceeded for every particular object.
+Proceedings are generated on your model object creation by using ``proceeding meta``.
 This is whole path for the created object.
 Do not add or edit this model data unless you don't need specific objects editing like skiping, overriding permissions and groups.